ivan-lednev/obsidian-task-archiver/README.md

 The plugin lets you configure the following:

 - additional patterns to detect completed tasks (say, only archive tasks with `#task`)
+- a regular expression for replacing the contents of the task during archiving; this is useful if you want to strip tags from archived tasks
 - what text makes a heading an archive;
 - whether to add newlines around headings when moving stuff around;
 - moving tasks to the current file or to a separate file.